Choosing a Daycare Doesn’t Have to Be Overwhelming

 What questions should I ask about curriculum and learning?

-“What curriculum do you follow?” — Look for named curriculum (Creative Curriculum, HighScope, Montessori).
+“What curriculum do you follow?” — Look for a named curriculum (Creative Curriculum, HighScope, Montessori).
 Red flag: “We make it up as we go.”

 “How do you assess children’s progress?” — Look for observations, portfolios, developmental checklists, parent conferences.
 Red flag: Only standardized tests or no assessment.